JHBaz/ONT_Python_challenge/README.md

 # TODO
 - is volTRAX multi CPU? must be executed on device for portability?
 Connect to network when docked?
 Need to ressearch further.
+- assess time complexity of coordinate function, as input is fixed => O(n), O(1)?
+- is there further testing could do?
+- How many .bin file can handle before stack overflow?
+Create auto array generator to test this?